themanyone/whisper_dictation/README.md

 ## Download a language model

-For a good, small languag model, use [hellork/gemma-2-2b-it-Q4_K_M-GGUF](https://huggingface.co/hellork/gemma-2-2b-it-Q4_K_M-GGUF).
+For a good, small languag model, try [the ones on our page](https://huggingface.co/hellork).
 Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models are the best that can fit into your VRAM.
 Then search for the model in .gguf format.
 To save VRAM and time, download the quantized models, or [quantize them here](https://huggingface.co/spaces/ggml-org/gguf-my-repo).
-We were able to run gemma-2 (2B) with all layers loaded (-ngl 27) on 3GiB VRAM.
+We were able to run a quantized gemma-2 (2B) with all layers loaded (-ngl 27) on 2GiB VRAM.
 Larger 7B models can only load a few layers (-ngl 16), perform slowly, and we have to close other applications.
-(Or we can quantize them to 3 bits and severely degrade quality).
+(Or we can quantize them to 3 bits with a noticeable loss in quality).

 ## Start chatting